kindakwiatek/PnP-ArUco-marker-tracking/README.md

 1.  **Headless Setup:** A `firstrun.sh` script automatically configures each Raspberry Pi on its first boot, setting the hostname, connecting to Wi-Fi, and installing all necessary software from a Git repository.
 2.  **Distortion Calibration:** Each camera's lens distortion is corrected.
 This is done remotely from the client machine using a headless script that analyzes images of a chessboard pattern.
 3.  **Server Deployment:** A `server.py` script runs automatically on each Raspberry Pi.
 It captures the camera feed, detects ArUco markers, and streams their 2D image coordinates over the network.
-4.  **Client Control:** The `motion_capture.ipynb` Jupyter Notebook acts as the central control panel.
+4.  **Client Control:** The `mocap.ipynb` Jupyter Notebook acts as the central control panel.
 It connects to all Pi servers to receive data and manage the system.
 5.  **PnP Pose Estimation:** The notebook uses a predefined set of ArUco markers with known 3D world coordinates to calculate each camera's pose (rotation and translation vectors) in real-time.
-6.  **3D Triangulation & Visualization:** Once at least two cameras have determined their poses, the notebook triangulates the 3D position of any other tracked markers and displays the cameras and markers in a live 3D plot.
+6.  **3D Triangulation and Visualization:** Once at least two cameras have determined their poses, the notebook triangulates the 3D position of any other tracked markers and displays the cameras and markers in a live 3D plot.

 ## Hardware Requirements